louis-quaintance/ti-uiautomator/README.md

 ###Special thanks

-Goes to Peter Lancaster for bearing with my initial attempt at this and making it more robust with me
+Goes to Peter Lancaster for bearing with my initial attempt at this way back when and making it more robust with me